HelpMe-Pls/JAMStack-site/README.md

 ## Usage

 You can have have a look and play around with the UI by visiting the [live demo](https://locostore.netlify.app/).
-When the page loads for the **first** time (especially if you open it in the Incognito window), the layout *maybe* broken (I honestly don't know why, and if you happen to know the cause of that issue, I'd love to know how to fix it).
+When the page loads for the **first** time (especially if you open it in the Incognito window), the layout *maybe* broken (I honestly don't know why this bug *only* shows up for the **deployed** version.
+So, if you happen to know the cause of that issue, I'd love to know how to fix it).
 In that case, refresh the page *~~(a few times)~~* and it'll work.

 I do want to deploy the project with all of its functionality, but that requires maintaining the [AWS EC2 instance](https://aws.amazon.com/ec2/) to keep the backend running, whose usage exceeds the [Free Tier's limit](https://aws.amazon.com/ec2/pricing/?loc=ft#Free_tier) so... long story short, I'll have to pay for service to keep it working, which, you know, as a fresh graduate, it's out of my financial capability.